Satisfactory Academic Progress

 Iona College Satisfactory Academic Progress (SAP) Policy

-Federal regulations (Sections 668.16(e).668.32(f) and 668.34) require that schools monitor the academic progress of each applicant for federal financial assistance and that the school certify that the applicant is making satisfactory academic progress toward earning his/her degree.
+Federal regulations (HEA Section 484(c), 34 CFR 668.16(e), 34 CFR 668.32(f), and 34 CFR 668.34) require that schools monitor the academic progress of each applicant for federal financial assistance and that the school certify that the applicant is making satisfactory academic progress toward earning his/her degree.
 This determination of progress must be made at least once a year and before the financial aid office disburses any federal aid funds for the subsequent semester.

 For financial aid purposes, satisfactory grades are defined as: A, B+, B, C+, C, D, P, SP and T. Unsatisfactory grades are defined as: NG, U, F, FA and I.

 3.0 cumulative Grade Point Average for graduate students